-These three fresh juice recipes for colds have the nutrients your immune system needs to keep you well and to get you feeling better sooner if you do come down with a cold.
+These seven fresh juice recipes for colds have the nutrients your immune system needs to keep you well and to get you feeling better sooner if you do come down with a cold.

 You will need a base (veggies and fruits that produce a lot of liquid—cucumbers, celery, carrots, apples), a vitamin booster (beets, leafy greens, fruits), a superfood to enrich the juice with extra vitamins and minerals (this one is optional), and a flavorful ingredient (aromatic herbs, spices).

 Here are some of the main juicing ingredients for fighting the cold:

 Beets, carrots, cucumbers, celery, kale, and spinach are all powerful antioxidants with liver detox effects that help to rid your body of free-radicals and strengthen your immune system.

 All of the fruits, including apples, citrus fruits (lemons, grapefruit, lime), pomegranate, berries, and many more, are loaded with vitamins and hydrating fluids, which your body cells consume in high amounts when your immune system is in flu-alert.

 The right proportions of these ingredients vary on what type of nutrient you wish to feed your body and how the combination tastes.
 You can add an apple, orange, or carrots to sweeten up the earthy taste of the beetroot if you want to deeply nourish your body with minerals and antioxidants, or you can make a citrus-only juice for that vitamin C kick.